 This plot structure that involves lots of chaos and mistakes to really show the heroine’s journey through the world.

 Paris Match by John Von Sothen is laugh-out-loud funny!
 A great example of a travel memoir that uses the comic plot structure.

 This plot doesn’t end in happily-ever-after.
 There is literal or figurative death and loss.
 It’s very Shakespearean.

 I tend to shy away from these memoirs but I’m midway through Vicki Laveau-Harvie’s The Erratics and wondering if it will have that kind of ending.
 It’s also slightly comic.
 Another two mentioned in this video I just recorded include ENEMY by Ruth Clare or Michelle Tom’s TEN THOUSAND AFTERSHOCKS.

 This plot is where the hero falls under some kind of spell (sleep, illness, a cult) before breaking free like a phoenix and coming back to life.

-Using these examples is a nice way to see the big picture for your memoir outline, and where you might place it in the market.
-It’s also useful to see the archetypes playing out in your personal story.
+Using these examples is a simple way to know where to start your story, find some comparative titles, and see where you might place it in the market.
 As Willa Cather wrote: